Texas Board of Pardons and Paroles: Voting process

 The BPP uses three-member parole voting panels for most cases, with exceptions based on violent crimes identified by statute that require a two-thirds majority of the board to grant parole.
 Three-member panels typically are composed of one board member and two parole commissioners.

 Parole eligibility is determined by TDCJ based on statute.
 When an offender becomes parole eligible, a review of the offender's file begins.
 An institutional parole officer interviews the offender and prepares a case summary for the voting panel.
 The file and case summary are sent to the panel voters.
 At the request of any victim as defined by statute, the lead voter must interview the victim.
 Interview requests from the offender, other supporters or protesters are at the discretion of the lead voter.

 After the lead voter enters a decision, the file goes to the second voter.
 If the first two voters agree, the case is decided.
 If the two disagree, the case goes to the third panel member whose vote decides the case.

 The panel voters have a number of options, including requiring that offenders complete specific treatment and rehabilitation programs prior to release.
 The panel also may set special conditions for the offender on parole.

-In the fiscal year 2012, the BPP considered nearly 80,000 parole cases, with 37 percent approved for parole, and almost 20,000 discretionary mandatory supervision cases, with 58 percent approved.
-Parole approval rates have increased from 18 percent over the past 15 years through the use of the parole guidelines system and the availability of rehabilitation and treatment programs for offenders prior to release.
+In the fiscal year 2012, the BPP considered nearly 80,000 parole cases, with 37 percent approved for parole, and almost 20,000 discretionary mandatory supervision (DMS) cases, with 58 percent approved.
+In 2023, the BPP considered roughly 65,000 parole cases, with 35 percent approved for parole as well as about 15,000 DMS cases, with a 44 percent acceptance rate.
+The data suggests a gradual decline in both parole and DMS approval rates over the last 15 years.